-Complete the FDA 484 carefully and completely.
-Include the trade and chemical name, strength, sample size, container size, lot, batch, or control number, manufacturer's name and address, district address and the sample number on the FDA 484 Receipt for Samples.
+Concise completion of the FDA 484 for samples of narcotic or controlled drugs includes the trade and chemical name, strength, sample size, container size, lot, batch, or control number, manufacturer's name and address, district address and the sample number.
+See IOM 220.127.116.11.
 See IOM 18.104.22.168.
-Use of the FDA 484 as a receipt for samples of these drugs has the approval of DEA.
+Use of the FDA 484 as a Receipt for Samples of these drugs has the approval of DEA.
 (See reverse of FDA 484).

 Issue an FDA 484, Receipt for Samples, when samples of prescription legend drugs are collected from dealers, individuals, or during inspections.
 Attach a copy of the FDA 484 to the printed FACTS Collection Record.
 See IOM 22.214.171.124.

 Complete the blocks on the FDA 484 (Exhibit 4-5), Receipt for Samples, as follows:

 Block 1 - Enter your District address and telephone number including area code.

 Block 2 - Enter the complete name and official title of the individual to whom you issue the FDA 484.